guoyingshou/religion-19c-dh/policies.md

 of class meeting.
 Even if you are absent, you must turn in assignments before the time when our class meets.

-You may miss up to three classes without penalty.
-After every subsequent absence, I am required to lower your overall grade for the course by a third of a letter grade.
-For example, an A would be reduced to an A-.
-Missing conferences counts as an absence.
-After you are absent six times, I am required to give you a grade of F for the course.
+After the first two absences from class, the relevant portion of your grade for the class will be lowered for each absence.

 ### Communications